ANSC 262: Clinical Procedures for Large Animals (3 credits)

 The student will learn techniques in large animal restraint, husbandry and clinical procedures and be provided some introduction to relevant large animal diseases.
 Biosecurity and public health will be discussed as they apply to large animal health care and husbandry.
 The course is appropriate for those entering animal husbandry, veterinary assisting, veterinary technology or animal science fields.
-(3 hours lecture, 3 hours laboratory)
+(3 hours lecture)

 Student Learning Outcomes